-It boasts 60 guestrooms in varying shapes and sizes, and all are individually designed, well appointed and with characterful art.
+It boasts 60 guestrooms in varying shapes and sizes, and all individually designed, well appointed and with characterful art.
 One might find a room with a gorgeous glass vase or even a bathroom with its own gnome!
 There is the expected complement of sockets, tv, coffee station, etc., but also some eminently stealable bathroom toiletries.

 A spiritual experience

-The impressive Kruisheren Restaurant is suspended on a mezzanine floor between the roof of the nave and the ground floor.
+The impressive Kruisheren Restaurant is on a mezzanine floor, suspended between the roof of the nave and the ground floor.
 One can admire the original work of the master masons as well as the ceiling frescoes.
 It’s the venue for breakfast, lunch and dinner, although I only tried the early morning menu.
 One could order cooked dishes, but the buffet was excellent.
 There were breads aplenty, juices, tea, coffee, the usual eggs and bacon, but the cheeses and cold meats were my choice.
 A slice of Dutch cheese with some cured ham on fresh bread, a bowl of fruit and some salmon spread on a local crispbread, and I grazed in contentment in surroundings that made my too-ample repast something of a spiritual experience.